 Find out how the Personal Savings Allowance affects the way you receive interest on your savings.

-If you are a basic rate tax payer you can earn up to £1,000 of interest without having to pay any tax.
-If you’re a higher rate tax payer, you can earn up to £500 without having to pay any tax.
-Additional rate tax payers won’t receive any allowance at all.
+If you’re a basic rate taxpayer you can earn up to £1,000 a year in interest without having to pay any tax, or £500 if you’re a higher rate taxpayer.
+Additional rate tax payers don’t receive any allowance at all.

 You keep £1,160 of interest earned

 Higher rate tax payer (40%)